 Remember that your liability insurance does not cover your own injuries.
 It only covers injuries to other people and only when you are at fault for the accident.

 - Damage to any vehicle involved in the crash.
-Walk around each vehicle and snap photos wherever you see damage.
+Walk around each vehicle and snap photos wherever you see the damage

 If you are injured and unable to take pictures, ask someone else to take them.
 You can use a smartphone to document everything.

 Anything you say could come back and undermine your claim for compensation.